brandur/sorg/content/fragments/ruby-uuid-stanzas.md

 SecureRandom.uuid
 ```

-This produces the normal UUID hex string representation like `27a532f4-5bc8-4810-b602-88475a93167c` that everyone knows well, and widespread practice in Ruby is to treat UUIDs exclusively as strings, passing these formatted around everywhere in code.
+This produces the normal UUID hex string representation like `27a532f4-5bc8-4810-b602-88475a93167c` that everyone knows well, and widespread practice in Ruby is to treat UUIDs exclusively as strings, passing these formatted strings around everywhere in code.

 But although it's so common to see UUIDs in their string representation, they're more simply (and succinctly) defined as 16 bytes worth of data.
 Implementations in languages like Go do exactly that: